How to Use a VPN on Firestick

 Director @ Needsec LTD | Cybersecurity Expert | 10+ Years Experience

 "Securing IoT devices like the Firestick is often overlooked.
 These devices sit on your network and transmit a lot of data.
-Using a VPN at the device level, or at the router level, can improve privacy and may make selective throttling harder for your ISP to apply, but it does not guarantee faster streaming on every connection."
+Using a VPN at the device level, or at the router level, can improve privacy and may make selective throttling harder for your ISP to apply.
+Just check the device OS first: Fire OS and Vega OS have different app compatibility and sideloading rules."